rubenleikarnes/dotfiles/README.md

 # dotfiles

 My start for getting some awesome dotfiles.
 My startingpoint ~~is~~ was mostly a fork of [Mathias Bynens'](https://github.com/mathiasbynens/dotfiles) bash files witch I've now stopped using since I've gone over to use Zsh.
 My Vim config ~~is~~ was a fork of [Harry Roberts'](https://github.com/csswizardry/dotfiles) vimrc for a startingpoint.
 Go check them out they're both awesome.
 My Sublime config have been evolving over the past few years and i tend to switch color scheme atleast once a month.
 Can't remember where I forked my tmux.conf, sorry.
+Copyed tmux styling from [xero](https://github.com/xero/dotfiles).

 # Requirements